 When you apply to graduate school, you will be asked to write a statement of purpose, a short essay that highlights your accomplishments, motivations and goals.
 Keep track of your research, internships and activities to include in your essay.
-We’ll be offering tips on how to write a competitive statement of purpose in an upcoming post!

 4. Find the Right Programs

 Investigate the many graduate programs and campuses that could be a good fit for your interests.
 Your professors can point you to ones that will be good matches.
 When possible, visit potential campuses and meet faculty and students.
 You can also send emails to professors to ask about their current research.
 Take a look through Peterson’s Guide to Graduate and Professional Programs, which contains both short and long descriptions of virtually all accredited graduate programs.

 Distinguish yourself academically by going beyond satisfying general curricular requirements.
 Write an honors thesis, conduct independent research or apply to research scholar programs.
 Or, take advantage of a semester- or academic year–long study-abroad program!

 Here is a timeline or checklist to help you in planning your application process: